Quantco/glum/README.md

 Add the `--overwrite` flag if you want to overwrite already existing golden master results.

-## Methods used in sklearn_fork.GeneralizedLinearRegressor

-Note that the optimization algorithm used here is a type of Gauss-Newton method where the Hessian is approximated as the outer product of the gradient (https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm).
-The same approximation can be inspired via arguments relating to the Fisher information matrix (https://en.wikipedia.org/wiki/Information_matrix_test).
-For canonical link functions, the Hessian and gradient outer product should be exactly equal.
-The gradient outer product can be particularly valuable for non-canonical link functions because the gradient outer product (`J.T @ J`) is guaranteed to be symmetric and positive definite whereas the true Hessian is not.
-Some interesting discussion and further links to literature on why the Gauss-Newton matrix can even outperform the true Hessian in some optimization problems: https://math.stackexchange.com/questions/2733257/approximation-of-hessian-jtj-for-general-non-linear-optimization-problems

 ## Building a conda package

 To use the package in another project, we distribute it as a conda package.